cappreccia-s/cappreccia-s/README.md

 - 👋 Hi, I’m @cappreccia-s
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning CompTIA A+
+- 🌱 I’m CompTIA A+ certified
 - 💞️ I’m looking to collaborate on beginner-friendly projects
-- 📫 How to reach me @cappreccia_s on Twitter
+- 📫 How to reach me @cappreccia_s on X (formerly Twitter)

 <!---
 cappreccia-s/cappreccia-s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.